Usercentrics/flutter-sdk/README.md

 </details>

 <details>
-<summary>[iOS] Incompatible Target Version</summary>
+<summary>iOS version lower than 11</summary>
 <p>

-If you have a iOS target version older than **11** or you have no version at all (it defaults to version 9) you may see the following error when you run your app on iOS:
+If you have a iOS target version lower than **11** or you have no version at all (it defaults to version 9) you may see the following error when you run your app on iOS:

 ```
 [!]
 Automatically assigning platform `iOS` with version `9.0` on target `Runner` because no platform was specified.
 Please specify a platform for this target in your Podfile.
 See `https://guides.cocoapods.org/syntax/podfile.html#platform`.